 Not to receive information.
 We attend immediately to requests to stop receiving information on our activities and services, when such messages are exclusively based on the consent of the receiving person.

 How can rights be exercised or defended?

 The rights outlined above can be exercised by sending a request to the University of Girona at its postal address or by using any of the other contact details indicated in the header.

 If you do not receive a satisfactory response when exercising these rights, a claim can be made to the Catalan Data Protection Authority using the forms or the other channels that can be accessed from its website (www.apdcat.gencat.cat ).

 In all cases, be it to make claims, ask for clarifications or make suggestions, you can contact the Data Protection Representative on this email email@example.com .

 What is the Data Protection Representative's function?

-As provided for in article 37.1 of the RGPD and article 34.1 of the LOPDGDD the Data Protection Representative (DPD) is the person who oversees the fulfilment of our data protection policy, ensuring that the data are processed appropriately and people's rights are protected.
+As provided for in article 37.1 of the RGPD and article 34.1 of the LOPDGDD, the Data Protection Officer (DPD) is the person who oversees compliance with our data-protection policy, ensuring that the data are processed appropriately and people's rights are protected.
 Their functions include attending to any queries, suggestions, complaints or claims put forward by people whose data is being processed.
-The Data Protection Representative can be contacted by telephone or in writing at out postal address or at the following email address email@example.com
+The Data Protection Officer can be contacted by telephone or in writing at out postal address or at the following email address firstname.lastname@example.org